 Epidemiologic studies have focused on AML and, to a lesser extent, on MDS, t-MDS/AML, and CML, but there has been little evaluation of risk factors by subtype of AML, MDS, MPN, or MDS/MPN.
 Gaps in understanding the pathogenesis of myeloid neoplasms remain, even for well-established risk factors.
 Epidemiologic studies of radiation and myeloid neoplasms have generally not evaluated subtypes of AML, MDS, MPN, or MDS/MPN.
 The intriguing association of radiation dose and risk of MDS in the atomic bomb survivors requires further follow-up in that population and comprehensive dose-response assessment in other radiation-exposed populations.
 The association of low-level benzene exposure with MDS and absence of associations with AML and MPN in the pooled Canadian, U.K., and Australian study should be examined in other populations with varying levels of benzene exposure and in relation to time since first exposure and other temporal characteristics.
 Incidence of myeloid neoplasms by major category and subtypes should be evaluated in exposed occupational populations in relation to dose response and temporal characteristics.
 Epidemiologic studies of cytotoxic agents have often focused on a single drug and have not adequately considered joint effects of multiple agents or confounding exposures.
 Lastly, most studies of well-established risk factors have not assessed genetic or familial factors in these associations.

 Promising leads for further study include clarification of the association of myeloid neoplasms with BMI and the intriguing associations with infectious and inflammatory conditions.
 Although the statistical associations of selected autoimmune conditions and specific myeloid neoplasms have been reproduced in Swedish and U.S. populations, it will be clinically important to clarify whether these associations are related to medications used to treat these conditions, the conditions themselves, and/or genetic characteristics.
 Further large-scale studies are needed to identify genetic predisposition to myeloid neoplasms, considering both rare, high-penetrant and more common low-risk variants.
 Such studies should consider both commonalities and differences in genetic susceptibility among the myeloid neoplasms.
-Intensive efforts are underway to identify host-related genetic variables that influence risk of developing t-AML (Knight et al, 2009).
+Intensive efforts are underway to identify host-related genetic variables that influence risk of developing t-AML (Knight et al., 2009).

 Few epidemiologic studies to date have been designed specifically to assess risk factors for MPN.
 Most of the reports on MPN have derived from studies designed to focus on other outcomes or exposures not specifically implicated in occurrence of MPN.
 Data are limited on identification of determinants of transformation of MDS or MPN to t-AML.
 Clinically, it would be valuable to clarify what exposures or genetic characteristics facilitate or protect against such transformation.
 Linked registry studies of transformation of MPN to t-AML have limited information on confounders and have not disentangled main effects under study from known or suspected confounding exposures.